codingforeveryone/READMEs/regular-expressions-beginners-guide.md

 var re = new RegExp("ab+c");
 ```

 Using the constructor function provides runtime compilation of the regular expression.
 Use the constructor function when you know the regular expression pattern will be changing, or you don't know the pattern and are getting it from another source, such as user input.
+When using the constructor notation you have to scape every \ that you have in your regex e.g.  ```var myRegex = /\bHello\b/g``` is simmilar to var ```myRegex = new RegExp('\\bHello\\b', 'g')```.

 ## Pattern Notation